Keerthana-Mathaiyan/News_Anomaly_Detection/README.md

 nohup streamlit run app.py &   #this command is for running a Streamlit app persistently on a server without active ternimal

+⚠️Makesure you have enough space in the disc eg: 50 GB

 ✅ Result